wevtimoteo/ragnaxp-market/README.md

 Chrome extension to search at RagnaXP (Ragnarok private server) market.

-Its under development, check issues and submit your ideas.
+Under development, so check [issues](https://github.com/wevtimoteo/ragnaxp-market/issues) and submit your ideas.